janelia-cellmap/cellmap-segmentation-challenge/docs/source/evaluation_resampling.rst

 Purpose
 -------
-Evaluation resampling ensures that the predicted and ground truth volumes are compared at the same resolution and region of interest (ROI) with the dataset.
+Evaluation resampling ensures that the predicted and ground truth volumes are compared at the same resolution and region of interest (ROI) within the dataset.
 This is crucial for accurate evaluation of the model's performance.

 Resampling Process
 ------------------